Heartworm disease is serious and can be fatal. It spreads when mosquitos that carry heartworm larvae infect animals through their bites.

 - Heartworm disease can be curable if treated in time and correctly

-- The disease tends to only occur in certain geographical areas
+- The disease tends to only occur in certain geographical areas of the world

 - Dogs cannot transmit the disease to humans